Managing categories imported from bank files

 Note

-You may need to scroll to the right of the file to see all of the available columns.
+You may need to scroll to the right of the CSV format form to view all available columns.

 OFX files and categories